Phrogz/docubot/README.md

 Note that for the metadata section to be recognized, the section must end with `+++` on its own line (even if you have no additional content you wanted to write for that section).

-## Editing the HTML Template and Stylesheet
+## Editing the HTML Templates and Stylesheet
 TODO

 ## Using Additional Metadata